bradyjcamp/readingnotes/Code_201_Reading-Notes/class-02.md

     - `false || false` returns `false`
   - `!` (logical not)
     -`!true` returns `false`
 Duckett, John.
 JAVASCRIPT &amp; JQUERY: interactive front-end web development.
 John Wiley and Sons, 2014.

+# Git vs. GitHub

+- Git
+  - version control system
+- GitHub
+  - Online: where our code will be stored
+- Git flow = ACP
+  - Add
+  - Commit + meaningful message that explains exactly what the commit and push was for
+  - Push
+- Git flow for repo
+  - Create our Repo on GitHub first
+  - Clone down to machine  by using **git clone <url>**
+  - Make local changes on machine
+  - ACP to push to github
+    - git add file or file(s) of git add . (which means all)
+    - git commit -m "meaningful message"
+    - git push origin <branch name>